Martin Shkreli: Hobbies and interests

 Shkreli, an avid League of Legends player, began expressing interest in purchasing an eSports team in May 2014.
 Enemy eSports rejected a US$1.2 million offer from Shkreli.
 He later founded his own team, Odyssey eSports, and aimed to qualify for the 2015 North American League of Legends Challenger Series, but the team failed.
 In August 2015, Odyssey merged with another team to become the organization Team Imagine, with Shkreli becoming chairman of the team.
 During the merger, the organization signed the Dota 2 team Leviathan.

 Shkreli won an auction for the Wu-Tang Clan album Once Upon a Time in Shaolin after the single copy of the album was sold via Paddle8 on November 24, 2015, for US$2 million.
-In October 2016, Shkreli said on his Twitter account that he would release the album for free download if Donald Trump won the 2016 US presidential election and would destroy the album if Hillary Clinton won.
-He shared the intro and one track, the day after Trump became the president-elect.
+In October 2016, Shkreli said on his Twitter account that he would release the album for free download if Donald Trump won the 2016 United States presidential election and would destroy the album if Hillary Clinton won.
+He shared the intro and one track, the day after Trump was elected.

 In September 2017, Shkreli attempted to sell Once Upon a Time in Shaolin on eBay, with the winning bid passing US$1 million.
-He was incarcerated on unrelated fraud counts before the sale could be completed.
+He was incarcerated before the sale could be completed.
 In March 2018, following Shkreli's conviction for fraud, a federal court seized assets belonging to him worth $7.36 million, including Once Upon a Time in Shaolin.

-In February 2016, he announced in an offer letter $10 million to become the sole owner of Kanye West's album The Life of Pablo.
-On February 12, 2016, Shkreli increased his offer for West's The Life of Pablo from $10 million to $15 million.

-Shkreli was formerly a benefactor of Collect Records, a record label run by musician Geoff Rickly, and offered to bail out rapper Bobby Shmurda; Shkreli retracted this offer after his own arrest.
-Shkreli was also a fan of the American rock band Brand New.
-When an image of Shkreli wearing a Brand New shirt circulated on the Internet, the band responded by discounting the shirt and donating all proceeds from its sales to an AIDS charity.

-In February 2017, Shkreli was invited to speak at Harvard University.
-The requested travel was approved by a judge.
+It was sold at an auction in 2021 for an undisclosed amount to raise funds for reimbursing victims.
+In June 2024, Shkreli was sued by a cryptocurrency collective that bought the album for about $5 million; they claimed Shkreli secretly made digital copies in violation of their deal and distributed them to his friends and followers online.
+On August 26, 2024, a federal judge ordered Shkreli to turn over all copies, including digital, and report the names of anyone he distributed the music to.